neurostuff/neurostore/README.md

 ## Maintaining docker image and db
-If you make a change to /neurostore, you should be able to simply restart the server.
+If you make a change to neurostore, you should be able to simply restart the server.

     docker-compose restart neurostore